As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 Technically, SEO best practices fall under the broader umbrella of SEM.

-Now that you’ve got a basic understanding of these two terms, let’s dig deeper into the biggest differences between SEO vs. SEM.
+Now that you have a basic understanding of these two terms, let’s dig deeper into the biggest differences between SEO vs. SEM.

 An Overview of SEO